Israel presses on with bombarding Gaza, including areas it has called safe zones for Palestinians

 Despite growing international pressure, President Joe Biden’s administration remains opposed to an open-ended cease-fire, arguing it would enable Hamas to continue posing a threat to Israel.

-The administration has approved the emergency sale to Israel of nearly 14,000 rounds of tank ammunition worth more than $106 million, the State Department said Saturday.
-Secretary of State Antony Blinken determined that “an emergency exists that requires the immediate sale” of the munitions in the U.S. national security interest, meaning the purchase will bypass the congressional review requirement.
-Such determinations are rare but not unprecedented.
+The administration has approved the emergency sale to Israel of nearly 14,000 rounds of tank ammunition worth more than $106 million, the State Department said.
+Secretary of State Antony Blinken determined that “an emergency exists that requires the immediate sale” in the U.S. national security interest, meaning the purchase will bypass required congressional review.
+Such determinations are rare.

 Israeli Defense Minister Yoav Gallant has argued that “a cease-fire is handing a prize to Hamas.”